VHP4Safety/vhp4safety-docs/tutorials/qsprpred_app/qsprpred_tutorial.md

 - The QPRF is intended to support the user by summarizing and documenting key information about QSAR predictions.

-For risk assessment, this prediction gives an indication of chemical hazard.
+For risk assessment, the MIE prediction gives an indication of chemical hazard.
 When binding surpasses a certain threshold the chemical poses a chemical hazard.
 Derive a complete safety assessment by combining chemical hazard with internal exposure (derived from toxicokinetic models) and quantitative modelling of the adverse outcome pathway.

 ## Summary